ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRadarClutterMapModel.rst

 IRadarClutterMapModel
 =====================

-.. py:class:: IRadarClutterMapModel
+.. py:class:: ansys.stk.core.stkobjects.IRadarClutterMapModel

    object

    Do not use this interface, as it is deprecated.
 Use IAgScatteringPointModel interface instead.
 Provides access to the properties and methods defining a radar clutter map model.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IRadarClutterMapModel

 Overview
 --------